-centroid of the feature and the estimated For wetlands, locate the approximate information presented here is a true representation of the conditions observed in the field.
+For a spring or seep, locale the source of groundwater that feeds a pool or stream, information presented here is a true representation of the conditions observed in the field.
 My signature certifies that I am qualified as a geologist as defined by 30 TAC Chapter 213.
 I have read, I understood, and I have followed the City of Austin Land Development Code and Texas Commission on Environmental Quality's Instructions to Geologists.
-The The seal appearing on this document was authorized by Kristin M. White, P.G.
+The The seal appearing on this document was authorized by Kristin M. While, P.G.
 1720 on 08 February 2013.